gamer-project/gamer/doc/wiki/Adding-New-Simulations.md

     ```

 4. Assign initial values to the new particle attribute by using the
-corresponding attribute index to access the pointer array
+corresponding attribute index to access the pointer arrays
 `*AllAttributeFlt[PAR_NATT_FLT_TOTAL]` and `*AllAttributeInt[PAR_NATT_INT_TOTAL]` (see
 [[Setting IC from Analytical Functions &#8212; Particles | Initial-Conditions#IC-Func-Particles]]).
 For example,